 FROM OLD TO NEW: HOW TO RESTORE AN OLD BOAT TRAILER

 Do you have an old boat trailer that needs some restoring?
 If your existing boat trailer is close to looking like a wreck, the good news is there are effective ways to restore an old boat trailer.
-All it takes is an easy three-step process and you can already enjoy an upgraded and restored boat trailer back to life.
+Follow this easy three-step process and you can enjoy an upgraded and restored boat trailer that has been brought back to life.

 Your number one enemy when it comes to your boat and your boat trailer is saltwater.
 Over time, saltwater can lead to rust and corrosion, slowly breaking down parts of your trailer.
 The first step in the three-step process on how to restore an old boat trailer is to assess the extent of repair or replacement of the trailer parts.